GSA-TTS/identity-handbook/_articles/appdev-risc-ruby-worker-jobs.md

 ## Deploys

-The code for the workers lives in the same repository as the IDP, but is deployed to separate worker instances.
+The code for the workers lives in the same repository as the IdP, but is deployed to separate worker instances.

 ## Configuration